 Alzheimer's Disease and Down Syndrome

-Will people with Down syndrome develop Alzheimer’s disease?
+Why are people with Down syndrome at greater risk for developing Alzheimer’s disease?

-What do the symptoms of Alzheimer's disease look like for people with Down syndrome?
+What are the symptoms of Alzheimer's disease in people with Down syndrome?

 The symptoms of Alzheimer’s disease in people with Down syndrome may be different than those typically seen in others with Alzheimer’s disease.
 For example, in the early stages of the disease, memory loss may not be the first change noted.
 In fact, it may be difficult to notice symptoms of Alzheimer’s disease because of the already present limitations in memory and functioning in the person with Down syndrome.
 More often, the early changes seen in people with Down syndrome may be those affecting personality, behavior, and overall function.

 More specifically, these symptoms may include:

 - Less interest in hobbies and previously “loved” activities and events

 - Increase in irritability, agitation, aggressiveness, sadness, anxiety

 - Onset of confusion/disorientation

 - Loss of energy, tiredness, loss of “spark for life”